lucaspiller/brauchbar/README.md

 Feel free to hack away at this, however I won't merge anything unless you have adequate tests for it!
 Once you have done, send a pull request.

+## Todo / What would be nice

+* POST requests with POST data
+* Remembering of cookies between requests

 ## Contributors

 * [Luca Spiller](http://github.com/lucaspiller/)